nikdim03/Labs/README.md

 ## Additional Information

-All lab works were completed by me as part of my coursework at Moscow State University of Technology "Stankin", Faculty of Information Technology, majoring in Computer Science and Engineering, in ИДБ-21-03 group.
+All lab works were were completed by me as part of my academic curriculum in Computer Science and Engineering at Moscow State University of Technology "Stankin", Faculty of Information Technology, group ИДБ-21-03.

 If you have any questions or find any errors, please contact me at nikdim_03@mail.ru.